 Cable entry systems

-for safe and flexible cable entry into control cabinets
+for safe and flexible cable entry into cabinets

-Cable glands are used to introduce cables into control cabinets and enclosures without impairing sealing, EMC properties or serviceability.
+Cable entries are used to introduce cables into cabinets and enclosures without impairing sealing, EMC properties or serviceability.

-Choosing the right cable gland depends on the cable type, installation requirements and whether the installation can be changed or supplemented over time.
+Choosing the right cable entrie depends on the cable type, installation requirements and whether the installation can be changed or supplemented over time.

-A solution for routing and sealing pre-connected cables.
-Icotek's cable glands are designed for diameters from 1 to 35 mm.
-Ideal for retrofit and maintenance applications.
+Cable glands for pre-terminated cables.
+Designed for cable diameters from 1 to 35 mm.
+Ideal for retrofitting and maintenance applications.

-Cable entry system for cables with contact gives you the possibility to route a large number of cables with or without contact up to IP66.
-The system is available in different dimensions and designs.
+Cable entry system for cables with connector.
+For routing a large number of cables with up to IP66.
+The system is available in various dimensions and designs.

-Our Cable Entry Plates & Multi Flanges are the perfect solution for your cable entry needs.
-FL21 multi flanges for entry plates with heavy duty strain relief.
+The perfect solution for your cable entry needs.
+FL21 multi-flanges for entry plates with heavy-duty strain relief.

 Cable glands with brush seals are used when cables need to be inserted quickly and without the need for a full seal.
 The brush protects against dust and dirt.